 Where We Live

 The rest of us live in a room adapted for us the size of a 3-car garage.
-We have special lighting that duplicates sunlight, windows and playgyms and, of course, our cages.
+We have special lighting that does it's best to duplicate sunlight, perches hanging from the ceiling, playgyms, windows to watch the outside world and, of course, our cages.
 All in all, it isn't a bad environment even if it isn't the same as wild parrots enjoy.
 But we do spend some time outside on a sheltered deck to enjoy the trees and flowers and fresh air.
 Fagan really loves flowers . . . well, he likes to prune them.
 He is drawn to Begonia blossoms like bees to honey.
 We can't stay outside all the time, of course, but when the weather is warm we head to the deck for awhile.
 Its a great place to have a bath and dry in the warm sun.
 Life is pretty good.

 BIRD WATCHING!
 Does your interest in birds reach beyond the parrot family?
 Backyard bird watching and bird feeding is a lot of fun.
 We hope you'll share our interest in bird watching by strolling through our website, BirdHouseGarden.com (currently under construction).

 Copyright 2006 - 2018 - Bird Cage Portal - All Rights Reserved

 Bird Cage Portal is a great online source for buying quality pet bird supplies, accessories, bird cages and so much more ... at the lowest prices.
 It is also offers a guide to learning about good bird care and provides resources to insure the best life for your bird and the most enjoyment for you.